AppImageCommunity/awesome-appimage/README.md

 - [AppImage cobbler](https://gitlab.com/brinkervii/appimage-cobbler) - Python application that takes strace.log and turns it into a directory suited for an AppImage.
 - [Elements](https://gitlab.com/scottywz/elements) - Tool to generate single-file, runc-based AppImages using a minimal (~3 MB compressed) Alpine Linux rootfs.

+### QC tools

+- [AppImage.GitHub.io](https://appimage.github.io/) - Automated test running on Travis CI to ensure that AppImages can run on the oldest still-supported Ubuntu LTS release.
+- [appimagelint](https://github.com/TheAssassin/appimagelint) - Tool to check AppImages for compatibility, best practices etc.

 ### Continuous integration

 - [Travis CI example](https://github.com/probonopd/linuxdeployqt#using-linuxdeployqt-with-travis-ci) - Travis CI example for producing AppImages using linuxdeployqt.
 - [build-appimage-action](https://github.com/AppImageCrafters/build-appimage-action) - GitHub Action for producing AppImages using appimage-builder.
 - [jniltinho/packages](https://github.com/jniltinho/packages) - drone.io example for producing AppImages using go-appimagetool.

-### QC tools

-- [appimage.github.io](https://appimage.github.io/) - Automated test running on Travis CI to ensure that AppImages can run on the oldest still-supported Ubuntu LTS release.
-- [appimagelint](https://github.com/TheAssassin/appimagelint) - Tool to check AppImages for compatibility, best practices etc.

 ### Libraries

 - [AppImageUpdaterBridge](https://github.com/antony-jr/AppImageUpdaterBridge) - Qt5 library and plugin for updating AppImages, can be embedded into applications.
 - [AppImageServices](https://github.com/azubieta/AppImageServices) - D-Bus services providing a high-level interface over the AppImage manipulation libraries for file managers, software centers and other tools.
 - [libappimage](https://github.com/AppImage/libappimage) - Implements functionality for dealing with AppImage files, written in C++ using Boost.
-- [libzsync-go](https://github.com/AppImageCrafters/libzsync-go) - zsync implementation written in Go that can be used to update AppImages.
+- [libzsync-go](https://github.com/AppImageCrafters/libzsync-go) - Zsync implementation written in Go that can be used to update AppImages.

 ### Templates